Logotipo de HL

 Photo by: Associated Press

-Over a decade ago, 245 survivors came forward to denounce Dr. Hadden’s shocking criminal behavior.
+Over a decade ago, 245 survivors came forward to denounce the former Dr. Hadden’s shocking criminal behavior.
 Since then, 301 other survivors filed a lawsuit against Columbia University on October 3, 2023.
-They allege that Dr. Hadden used his powerful position to gain their trust and place them in a position of vulnerability.
-Under the guise of “medical care,” they accuse Dr. Hadden of committing the following acts against them:
+They allege that Hadden used his powerful position to gain their trust and place them in a position of vulnerability.
+Under the guise of “medical care,” they accuse the former Dr. Hadden of committing the following acts against them:

 • Sexual grooming